Introduction to geopandas & cartopy#

 import geopandas as gpd

-We can convert the latitude and longitude values given in the dataset to formal geometries (to be exact: shapely.Point objects but we won’t go into detail regarding this) using the gpd.points_from_xy() function, and use this to gpd.GeoDataFrame.
+We can convert the latitude and longitude values given in the dataset to formal geometries (to be exact, a shapely.Point object) using the gpd.points_from_xy() function, and use this to gpd.GeoDataFrame.
 We should also specify a so-called coordinate reference system (CRS).
-The code ‘4326’ means latitude and longitude values.
+The code 4326 means latitude and longitude values, the so-called WGS84 system.

 geometry = gpd.points_from_xy(ppl["lon"], ppl["lat"])